HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2019

 - Must have quick release type window net on drivers side window.
 Window net must release from top of net towards front of car and be highly visible to safety crew.
 Driver must be able to release net from inside car.
 Mirror is allowed inside car.

-- Must have aluminum racing seat; belt & shoulder harness minimum 3 inches wide.
+- Must have aluminum racing seat; belt & shoulder harness minimum 2 inches wide.
 Must have belts and seat secured to the roll cage.
-No chains ran through floorboard to secure seat.

 - Front & rear spring must be the same diameter and height of other (front to front, rear to rear) and fit in spring pockets.
 Minimum 5” in diameter.
 Spring rubbers allowed

 - Leaf springs must have same number of leafs on each side.
 Must mount in both front and rear factory mounting locations.
-No screw type wedge adjustments permitted.
 No sliders, no lowering blocks or pinion shims allowed.

-- No reinforcing of A-arms/control arms (upper or lower), must remain stock length, even if purchased as OEM aftermarket replacement parts.
+- Lower A-arms/control arms, must remain stock length, even if purchased as OEM aftermarket replacement parts.

 - Tubular aftermarket all steel upper control arms permitted (any length) with a 30 lbs weight penalty.